samsanjay99/AI-Resume-Analyzer-And-Enhancement-system/README.md

 ```python3
 admin123
 ```

+⚠️ **SECURITY WARNING**: These are default credentials for testing only.
+Change them immediately in production!

 ### 🔹 Admin Panel Access:
    - The **Admin Section** will be visible **only after login**, right below the **Dashboard** section.